Why All Podcasters Should Use Podcast Statistics & Analytics

 - Webalizer (provided by your website hosting service)

-Measuring media downloads is a great way to determine who is listening/watching your media content.
+Measuring media downloads is a great way to determine who is listening or watching your media content.
 Media downloads can be measured using the following services:

 - Blubrry Media Statistics (available to blubrry.com users)

-Media download statistics allow you to measure media download traffic from browsers, internet-connected TVs such as Samsung Smart TVs, devices running Android or iOS, and via podcast directory sites such as Blubrry.com and Apple Podcasts.
+Media download statistics allow you to measure media download traffic from browsers, internet-connected TVs, devices, and apps on Android or iOS, and via podcast directory sites such as Blubrry.com and Apple Podcasts.

 Feed tracking tools allow you to measure traffic from feed readers iTunes.
 It is important to note that feed tracking tools primarily track when the feed is accessed.
 It does not tell you when an episode has been downloaded.

 Measuring feed subscriptions using FeedBurner or other similar services used to be a great way to determine who is subscribing to your blog or podcast.
-Modern podcast and blog readers such as iTunes and many other applications rely on cloud-based management of feeds.
+Modern podcast sites such as Apple Podcast, Spotify, Pandora, Google Podcasts. and many other applications rely on cloud-based management of feeds.
 Because of this, feed subscription numbers from services such as FeedBurner are no longer accurate.
-Though the data provided is insightful, it cannot be relied upon.
-You will most likely have more readers and subscribers than these services can report.